Hertha BSC: Entry to the Bundesliga

 At the time of the formation of the Bundesliga in 1963, Hertha was Berlin's reigning champion, and so became an inaugural member of the new professional national league.
 In spite of finishing clear of the relegation zone, the team was demoted after the 1964–65 season following attempts to bribe players to play in the city under what had become decidedly unpleasant circumstances after the erection of the Berlin Wall.
 This caused something of a crisis for the Bundesliga which wanted, for political reasons, to continue to have a team in its ranks representing the former capital.
 Through various machinations, this led to the promotion of SC Tasmania 1900 Berlin, which then delivered the worst-ever performance in Bundesliga history.
 Hertha managed a return to the premier German league in 1968–69 and developed a solid following, making it Berlin's favourite side.

 Hertha, however, was again soon touched by scandal through its involvement with several other clubs in the Bundesliga matchfixing scandal of 1971.
 In the course of an investigation of Hertha's role, it was also revealed that the club was 6 million DM in debt.
 Financial disaster was averted through the sale of the team's former home ground.

-In spite of this, the team continued to enjoy a fair measure of success on the field through the 1970s with a second place Bundesliga finish behind Borussia Mönchengladbach in 1974–75, a semi-final appearance in the 1978–79 UEFA Cup, and two appearances in the final of the DFB-Pokal (1977 and 1979).
+In spite of this, the team found success on the field through the 1970s with a second place Bundesliga finish behind Borussia Mönchengladbach in 1974–75, a semi-final appearance in the 1978–79 UEFA Cup, and two appearances in the final of the DFB-Pokal (1977 and 1979).
 The following season saw the fortunes of the team take a turn for the worse as it was relegated to the 2.
 Bundesliga, where it would spend 13 of the next 17 seasons.